runabrandes/pp5-elegant-essentials/README.md

 #### Simple and Intuitive UX

 - Create a responsive navigation bar for easy access to all pages.
-- Develop a footer with social media links and privacy policy and newsletter signup link (button).
+- Develop a footer with social media links, privacy policy and newsletter signup link (button).
-- Focus on inviting design for shop products to make users interested in browsing the shop.
+- Focus on an inviting design for shop products to make users interested in browsing the shop.
-- Ensure that users receive visual notifications (alerts or redirects to confirmation pages) for all actions they undertake, such as placing orders, signing up to the newsletter, leaving a review.
+- Ensure that users receive visual notifications (alerts or redirects to confirmation pages) for all actions they undertake, such as placing orders, signing up to the newsletter or leaving a review.
 - Maintain user orientation throughout their website experience, enhancing usability.
 This is achieved by using similar styling and colour schemes throughout the website.